-In this blog article, we share with you which places we visited on our Tuscan trip.
+In this travel guide, we share with you our itinerary and which places we visited on our Tuscan road trip.
 As always, we have included our personal tips as well.
 All the destinations on our road trip can be found at the end of the article on an interactive map.

 Olive groves and vineyards as far as the eye can see, rolling hills and picturesque towns: Tuscany is home to some places that are too beautiful to be true, with incredible photo opportunities all around.

 In the heart of Tuscany, you’ll find beautiful, romantic cities, such as Florence with its stunning cathedral.
 But the smaller cities are the ones that really captivated us.
 We were particularly taken by the small charming town of Lucca, with its well-preserved medieval city wall.

 However, Tuscany would not be Tuscany without its characteristic landscapes: the gentle, rolling hills are mesmerising in the golden hours – as are the lovely cypress trees and olive groves.

 Mornings are best spent with breakfast from local places, and the evenings are best spent enjoying sunset out in the countryside – you can’t get more Tuscan than that!
 You’ll find it easier to switch-off and be more in the present – life slows down here, just enough that it’s therapeutic.

 2. Itinerary through Tuscany: The Stops of our Road Trip